-Figure 12 shows the AbsDist computed for all runs submitted for sub-task a.
-The average AbsDist of the synthetic runs is reported as well.
-As expected, the $max_interval$ run led to the worst result (AbsDist > 17 months), as most subjects have a true time interval smaller than the maximum one.
-Runs $random_interval$, $min_interval$, and $inverse_corr_interval$ led to comparable distance values (AbsDist 12-13 months).
-Runs submitted by the BioHit team had AbsDist values comparable with the synthetic run $interval_18_24$ (AbsDist 10-11 months), suggesting that their models might predict the average time interval for most subjects.
-All runs submitted by the other teams significantly outperformed the aforementioned synthetic runs (AbsDist 7-9 months) with CampBioMed team leading the pack.
-Finally, the $corr_interval$ run led to the smallest AbsDist value (AbsDist < 4 months).
-Note, however, that this run was included only as an arbitrary reference, and its distance value was not strictly expected to be reached by any participant.
+Finally, we evaluate the AbsDist for all runs submitted for sub-tasks a, b and c.
+As expected, the max_interval run led to the worst result across all tasks, as most subjects' true time interval is smaller than the maximum one.
+Runs random_interval, min_interval, and inverse_corr_interval led to comparable distance values.
+Runs submitted by the BioHit team had AbsDist values comparable with the synthetic run interval_18_24, suggesting that their models might predict the average time interval for most subjects in all sub-tasks.
+All runs submitted by the other teams significantly outperformed the aforementioned synthetic runs with the CampBioMed and SBB teams leading the pack when considering sub-task a, and sub-tasks b and c, respectively.

+Finally, the corr_interval synthetic run led to the smallest AbsDist value.
+Note, however, that this run was included only as an arbitrary reference to represent an excellent model, and its distance value was not strictly expected to be reached by any participant.
+AbsDist computed for all runs submitted can be found in Appendix F.